AWilliams17/Starbound-Asset-Ripper/README.md

 file the tool has found.

-The tool also saves the paths, so no need to keep putting them in everytime you restart the tool.
+The tool also saves the paths, so no need to keep putting them in every time you restart the tool.